Spartan0365/Networking/README.md

     find / -type f -name "*flag.txt" 2>/dev/null
     cat /usr/share/cctc/flag.txt      (this was the file found) (answer is ~/.ssh/known_hosts)
+Summary: we access the target here using telnet.
 (4.)
 [IH]10.50.30.41    [T3]Pivot,10.50.27.164:80    [T4]10.50.29.131
 Terminal 2:  [IH]: telnet 10.50.29.131
           conduct recon.
-          run 'arp' to get the IPs facing you, and see the possible IP for 10.2.0.2 (likely 10.2.0.3) Terminal 2:  [Pineland] ssh net1_student14@10.2.0.3 -R 11411:localhost:22 -NT (create remote port forward to bind T3 inside IP to a local machine authorized port.
+          run 'arp' to get the IPs facing you, and see the possible IP for 10.2.0.2 (likely 10.2.0.3) Terminal 2:  [Pineland] ssh net1_student14@10.2.0.3 -R 11411:localhost:80 -NT (create remote port forward to bind T3's inside IP to a local machine authorized port.
 This instance connects T3 to localhosts authorized port:22 )
 Terminal 3: ssh net1_student14@10.50.27.164 -L 11422:localhost:11411 -NT
-(This will create a local port forward from IH to T3 that targets the port we established in the first tunnel) Terminal 4: ssh net1_student14 -p 11411 -L 11433:10.2.0.2:80 -NT
+(This will create a local port forward from IH to T3 that targets the port we established in the first tunnel) Terminal 4:

+summary: we start by creating a Remote port forward tunnel from T4 to T3 binding the source as on of my authorized ports from the mission prompt, and targetting 10.20.0.2:80.